codeparkhouston/minecraft-pi-class/recipe-cards/06-block-fighter.md

 </div>
 <div class="extension">

-## Extensions
+## Your Turn!

 Here are some suggestions to extend your code and make it do different things.
-Even better if you come up with your own ideas.
+Try anything you think of too!

-*  Make a magic wand.
+- Make a magic wand.
 Rearrange the code so that every time the player hits a block with their sword, it is magically transformed into a rare block type.

 </div>
 </div>